Visa Options for Studying in New Zealand – Students Visa

 • Character: A police clearance certificate to prove that you have never had any criminal records earlier in your country of origin.

-• The Offer Letter: you must show your offer letter given to you from the institution that you apply for education.
+• The Offer Letter: You must show your offer letter, given to you by the institution where you are applying for education.

-• Funds: You must provide proof of your fund that ensures that you can sustain in New Zealand and take care of your expenses.
+• Funds: You must provide proof of sufficient funds to ensure that you can sustain yourself in New Zealand and cover your expenses.

 Pathway Student Visa Conditions

-You need to have an entry permit from the New Zealand government in order to visit the country.
+You need to have an entry permit from the New Zealand government to visit the country.

-You may be refused to enter the country if:
+You may be refused entry to the country if:

 • You do not meet the set character requirements.

-• Your circumstances changed since you were granted the visa.
+• Your circumstances have changed since you were granted the visa.

-• You refuse from letting your photographs be taken or provide with fingerprint and iris scan when requested by the authorities.
+• You refuse to let your photographs be taken or provide a fingerprint and iris scan when requested by the authorities.

 • Unable to provide proof of funds.